Jokic, Nuggets hold on for 100-98 overtime win over Wolves - WHIZ News

+MINNEAPOLIS (AP) — One game after a team-record comeback, the Denver Nuggets allowed the Minnesota Timberwolves to nearly do the same.
+Nikola Jokic saved Denver each time.

-MINNEAPOLIS (AP) — Nikola Jokic his a fadeaway jumper with 2.4 seconds left to give the Denver Nuggets a 100-98 overtime victory over the Minnesota Timberwolves on Sunday.
+Jokic hit a fadeaway jumper with 2.4 seconds left to give the Nuggets a 100-98 overtime victory over the Minnesota Timberwolves on Sunday.

+“At this point, you just sit back and watch it,” Denver forward Paul Millsap said.
+“I believe in the shots he’s making, and in those situations we’ve just got to give it to him.”

+Jokic was in a similar spot, hitting a winning jumper with 2.2 seconds left Friday night in a comeback victory at home against Philadelphia.
+He had 20 points, six rebounds and seven assists Sunday to help Denver win its fourth straight game.

+“They had really good momentum and we didn’t shoot well,” Jokic said of the late-game collapse.
+“They were really aggressive.
+But they sent it to overtime, which was good for us.
+It gave us options to win the game.”

 Karl-Anthony Towns had 25 points and 16 rebounds for Minnesota.
-Towns sent it to overtime with a corner 3, but the Wolves shot a season-low 13.3% from 3-point range and 35.1% overall from the field.
+Towns pushed the game to overtime with a corner 3, but the Wolves shot a season-low 13.3% from 3-point range and 35.1% overall from the field.

 Andrew Wiggins added 25 points in Minnesota’s third loss in four games.